shba24/shba24.github.io/content/posts/distributed-cache-series-part-1-redis.md

 Another solution is to have a `mediator` sitting in the middle of the `cache` and `service` so that the `mediator` can **de-duplicate** the requests or act as a **request queue** and send only one request per key to the backend `service`.
 This solution is *quite expensive* to implement with engineering resources.
 Also, we will have to figure out how to group the queues so that we don’t cause `Resource Starvation Problems`, handle the **request timeouts**, and handle the `back-pressure problem` with queuing the requests.

-#### Strategy III - Use Pessimistic Locking On Cache
+#### Strategy III - Use Distributed Locking On Multi-Master Cache

-Another solution is to use a `pessimistic locking` mechanism on the key at the cache.
+Another solution is to use a `distributed locking` mechanism on the key at the cache.
 Whoever gets the lock, will see that the cache is not present or expired, fetch the value and update it in the cache, and then release the lock.
 While this is happening, the rest of the clients are waiting on the lock for the key, and when they get the key, they will see the new value.
-One major disadvantage is, that pessimistic locking is **very slow** for cache defeating the purpose of using cache in many cases.
-The best `pessimistic distributed locking` implementation suggested by Redis is `Redlock` discussed below has its **problem with correctness**.
+The best `distributed locking` implementation suggested by Redis is `Redlock` discussed below has its **problem with correctness**.

 #### Strategy IV - Update-on-Write